-In previous versions of CPM, you could recover a volume, attach it to an instance, mount it and then access the data from within that instance.
+In previous versions of N2WS, you could recover a volume, attach it to an instance, mount it and then access the data from within that instance.
 After completing the restore, assuming the volume is no longer needed, the user needed to unmount, detach and delete the volume.

-CPM now automates this entire process.
+N2WS now automates this entire process.
 In the Recover column, click Explore (see Figure 12‑1) either from the Recovery Panel screen for an instance, or from the Volume Recovery screen for a specific volume.
-CPM will open a new browser tab showing a File Explorer-like view of the entire instance or a specific volume.
+N2WS will open a new browser tab showing a File Explorer-like view of the entire instance or a specific volume.
 You will be able to browse, search for files, and download files and folders.

 On the right side of any file or folder, there is a green download icon that will download the file or folder.
 Folders are downloaded as uncompressed zip files.

 After you complete the recovery operation, click the Close button for all the resources to be cleaned-up and to save cost.
-Even if you just close the tab, CPM will detect the redundant resources and clean them up, but it is recommended to use the Close button.
+Even if you just close the tab, N2WS will detect the redundant resources and clean them up, but it is recommended to use the Close button.